This post may contain affiliate links. Please see my disclosure policy for details.

 You may find, unless you want to walk for hours, there’s no easy way to cross the river.
 So, you need to get a ferry to save you some time.
 I would recommend No. 7 boats as it’s only £1 each way.
 You can grab a ride near the Broken Dock.

-From the Marina side of the river you will come across the most picturesque view of the harbour and the rainbow row of houses.
+From the Marina side of the river you will come across the most picturesque view of the colourful houses in Bristol Harbour.
 This is a famous photography hotspot, so if you can work out getting here, the pictures will be well worth it!